 In some ways, this is helping organisations.
 Email comes with a number of obvious advantages over post; its faster, cheaper and easily moved around.
 However, these properties also make problems of their own.
 Common issues with handling emails stem from the inability to properly track and manage email communications; increasing the likelihood of duplication, missing of service level agreements and potentially losing information altogether.
 This can lead to poor customer service, increased costs and the inability to really see what is going on in a process for management and future decision making.
 After all, email platforms are designed as a method of exchanging electronic messages between people, not as an alternative to effective case management.

 A frequent example of the sticky plaster approach to solving email overload and the management of emails passing through internal teams is the use of team inboxes, coloured categories and flags in the email client.
 This all sounds good, and probably helps as an initial way of dealing with the deluge of emails being received.
 It’s certainly better than the alternative of printing out emails to handle them – sounds crazy but it happens more often than you might think!
 However, colour coding and flags doesn’t necessarily provide the business with a truly strategic way forward.
 Using a technology platform to handle your team inbox emails correctly delivers a number of important advantages:

-Early Visibility – Capture emails as soon as they are received and ensure they are worked on in appropriate timeframes.
+- Early Visibility – A Digital Mailroom will capture emails as soon as they are received and ensure they are worked on in appropriate timeframes.
 Once ingested emails can’t be accidently deleted or spend an eternity being bounced backwards and forwards across internal teams.

 - Auditability – See what has happened with any email, who had done what and when.